biowdl/germline-DNA/docs/index.md

 }
 ```

-Specific options for the germline pipeline are:
+Specific inputs for the germline pipeline are:

 ```json
 {